 Finally, you must consider the extent of your disability and how it will permanently affect your ability to work as you move forward.
 As noted above, one key factor in this determination will be the impairment rating that a doctor assigns to your injury.

-A doctor will give you an impairment rating after the doctor determines that you have reached “maximum medical improvement.”
-The rating that the doctor gives you can be based on a variety of factors, although most doctors opt to rely on an impairment rating guide published by the American Medical Association.
+In South Carolina, a doctor will give you an impairment rating after determining that you have reached “maximum medical improvement”.
+The MMI rating that the doctor gives you can be based on a variety of factors, although most doctors opt to rely on an impairment rating guide published by the American Medical Association.
 Even the doctor’s choice of an A.M.A. guide can be an issue (there are several editions).
 Many states have specifically rejected the use of the 6th edition for workers’ compensation awards because of its complexity and the fact that some of its ratings (especially for spine injuries) are considered to be unfairly low.

 However, your impairment rating is only one factor that will go into determining the extent of your disability.
 Your age, education, training and work experience should also serve as factors.